Borys Voznytsky Lviv National Art Gallery: The Borys Voznytsky Directorship (1962–2012)

-Borys Vorznytsky has been called the "guardian angel" of Ukrainian museums and castles, cultural monuments of the Ukrainian people.
+Borys Voznytsky has been called the "guardian angel" of Ukrainian museums and castles, cultural monuments of the Ukrainian people.
 When he assumed the directorship of the Lviv Art Museum in 1962, the museum boasted approximately 10,000 artifacts, but had been reduced in its exhibition space to a single room.
 Voznytsky, who had been awarded the Soviet Medal for bravery for his service to the army during World War II, did not shrink from the task of reviving the museum's mission as he saw it.
 For the next four decades, he would engage art historians, enthusiasts, and the general public to aid him and the museum in the preservation of some twelve thousand museum-worthy artifacts, which otherwise would have been destroyed as a part of the Soviet campaign against religion.

 In 2005 the Lubomirski collection of 14th – 18th century European art was transferred to its new premises - the renovated Palace of Count Potocki, a former governor of Austrian Galicia.
 On October 23, 2009, the Lviv Art Gallery received national status in independent Ukraine.
 Following his death in a car crash in 2012, on April 12, 2013, the Lviv National Gallery of Arts added Voznytsky's name, in a gesture of respect.